 (iii) European Court of Human Rights Jurisprudence Affecting Human Life and the Family

 - In the case of Haas v.
-Switzerland,according to the Court, there is a “right” to assisted suicide under Article 8 of the European Convention as coming within the limits of the right to respect for one’s private life insofar as the decision is freely made and insofar as the person making the decision has the capacity to carry it out.
+Switzerland, according to the Court, assisted suicide may be allowed under Article 8 of the European Convention as coming within the limits of the right to respect for one’s private life insofar as the decision is freely made and insofar as the person making the decision has the capacity to carry it out.
+No Convention right was created for assisted suicide.
 But this negative right does not oblige the State to affirmatively assist a person in ending their life, especially in light of Article 2(1) of the European Convention which provides, “Everyone’s right to life shall be protected by law.”
 This decision is good insofar as it affirms that Article 8 of the European Convention does not require States to legalize assisted suicide.
 A more authentic reading of Article 8 would prohibit States from legalizing assisted suicide precisely because such laws contravene Article 2 of the European Convention, which guarantees that the right to life will be respected by law.